yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 <div class="tab-content">
   <div id="cloud" class="tab-pane fade show active" role="tabpanel" aria-labelledby="cloud-tab">

-To run the Explore examples in YugabyteDB Managed, create a single- or multi-node cluster as follows:
+To run the Explore examples in YugabyteDB Managed, create a single- or multi-node cluster as follows.

-- Single node
+{{< tabpane text=true >}}

+  {{% tab header="Single-node cluster" lang="YBM Single" %}}

 Examples requiring a single-node cluster can be run using the free [Sandbox](../yugabyte-cloud/cloud-basics/create-clusters/create-clusters-free/) cluster.

 If you haven't already created your sandbox cluster, log in to YugabyteDB Managed, on the **Clusters** page click **Add Cluster**, and follow the instructions in the **Create Cluster** wizard.

 Save your cluster credentials in a convenient location.
 You will use them to connect to your cluster.

-- Multi-node
+  {{% /tab %}}

+  {{% tab header="Multi-node cluster" lang="YBM Multi" %}}

 Before you can create a multi-node cluster in YugabyteDB Managed, you need to [add your billing profile and payment method](../yugabyte-cloud/cloud-admin/cloud-billing-profile/), or you can [request a free trial](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 To create a single region multi-node cluster, refer to [Create a single-region cluster](../yugabyte-cloud/cloud-basics/create-clusters/create-single-region/).

+  {{% /tab %}}

+{{< /tabpane >}}

 **Connect to your clusters**